 All parents of students enrolled in grades Kindergarten-8th, are required to work 24 service hours during the school year.
 Two (2) per month must be worked at the weekly Tuesday Night Bingo.
-Schedules for working Bingo will be given out periodically through the school year.
 The remaining hours may be worked at Bingo or at other fundraisers held throughout the school year.